 - Cooking Steps

 - Can you Make Deviled Eggs Ahead of Time?

 - Did You Ever Wonder How Deviled Eggs Get Their Name?

 - Deviled Eggs with Bacon Recipe

 These light, creamy stuffed eggs are guaranteed to be one of the first things to go at a picnic or potluck.
 The combination of flavorful eggs and savory bacon is a classic!
 (You might also enjoy another one of our favorite bacon and egg recipes, our Bacon Cheddar Mini Quiches.)

-Why This Tasty Bacon Deviled Eggs Recipe is Worth Making
+Why These Bacon Deviled Eggs are Worth Making

 - The recipe is super easy.

 - You can prepare them ahead of time.
 See directions below.

 - Deviled eggs pair well with grilled meats, making them a tasty BBQ side dish.